 Located in Canada’s only officially bilingual province, Collège communautaire du Nouveau-Brunswick (CCNB) is an independent post-secondary institution that offers diploma, certiﬁcate, degree, trade and apprenticeship programs in French.
 Its five campuses are located in the province’s largest francophone regions: Bathurst, Campbellton, Dieppe, Edmundston and the Acadian Peninsula.

-Students can choose from more than 85 programs leading to careers in New Brunswick’s top employment sectors, from woodworking and fisheries to health sciences and mining technology.
+Students can choose from more than 80 programs that lead to careers in New Brunswick’s top employment sectors, including woodworking, fisheries, health sciences and mining technology.
 Through partnerships with industry leaders throughout Atlantic Canada, many of CCNB’s programs incorporate internships for on-the-job learning.

-Although CCNB does not offer on-campus residences, it maintains a list of available accommodations around each campus.
-Students at the Edmundston campus can now apply to live at the Université de Moncton’s Louis-Cyr residence.
+Although it does not offer on-campus residences, CCNB keeps a list of available accommodations around each campus.
+Students in Edmundston can apply to live at the Université de Moncton’s Louis-Cyr residence.

 |Size of school||Tuition (diploma)||Tuition (certificate)||Tuition (post-grad)||Residence offerings|